klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 (like organising data ingestion from an external source) but few projects are granted such an account.

-There ia a many-to-may mapping between projects and user accounts.
+There ia a many-to-many mapping between projects and user accounts.
 Projects can of course have multiple users who collaborate in the project, but a user account can also be part of multiple projects.
 The latter is more common than you may think, as. e.g., you may become member of a training project when